General relativity: Horizons

 Even more remarkably, there is a general set of laws known as black hole mechanics, which is analogous to the laws of thermodynamics.
 For instance, by the second law of black hole mechanics, the area of the event horizon of a general black hole will never decrease with time, analogous to the entropy of a thermodynamic system.
 This limits the energy that can be extracted by classical means from a rotating black hole (e.g. by the Penrose process).
 There is strong evidence that the laws of black hole mechanics are, in fact, a subset of the laws of thermodynamics, and that the black hole area is proportional to its entropy.
-This leads to a modification of the original laws of black hole mechanics: for instance, as the second law of black hole mechanics becomes part of the second law of thermodynamics, it is possible for black hole area to decrease—as long as other processes ensure that, overall, entropy increases.
-As thermodynamical objects with non-zero temperature, black holes should emit thermal radiation.
-Semi-classical calculations indicate that indeed they do, with the surface gravity playing the role of temperature in Planck's law.
+This leads to a modification of the original laws of black hole mechanics: for instance, as the second law of black hole mechanics becomes part of the second law of thermodynamics, it is possible for the black hole area to decrease as long as other processes ensure that entropy increases overall.
+As thermodynamical objects with nonzero temperature, black holes should emit thermal radiation.
+Semiclassical calculations indicate that indeed they do, with the surface gravity playing the role of temperature in Planck's law.
 This radiation is known as Hawking radiation (cf. the quantum theory section, below).

-There are other types of horizons.
+There are many other types of horizons.
 In an expanding universe, an observer may find that some regions of the past cannot be observed ("particle horizon"), and some regions of the future cannot be influenced (event horizon).
-Even in flat Minkowski space, when described by an accelerated observer (Rindler space), there will be horizons associated with a semi-classical radiation known as Unruh radiation.
+Even in flat Minkowski space, when described by an accelerated observer (Rindler space), there will be horizons associated with a semiclassical radiation known as Unruh radiation.